 Parkour/ Free-running

 You’ll be a braver soul than I am if you try this one, but it’s worth a mention for how utterly cool it looks while being totally free to practice at the same time.
-Parkour treats urban environments as a playground, with some of the top freerunner performing amazing stunts you wouldn’t think humanly possible.

 As a disclaimer: parkour can be dangerous if you’re a beginner, and I’d recommend taking it very slowly to avoid trying a stunt that’s too hard and injuring yourself.